ssoehdata/AI_ML_for_Coders/README.md

 # AI_ML_for_Coders
-Working through the Laurence Moroney book
+Working through the Laurence Moroney book / "AI and Machine Learning for Coders"